Ed Balls is an economist and politician.

 At the Department for Children, Schools and Families, Ed brought together schools and children's policy for the first time in the Children's Plan and pushed through radical and progressive policies including raising the education and training age to 18, reform of the social work profession, establishing the support staff negotiating body and extra investment in youth services and short breaks for disabled children and their families.

 As Shadow Chancellor, Ed was awarded the Spectator Parliamentarian of the Year and the Political Studies Association Politician of the Year.

-Ed is proud to be a member of Unite, Unison and the Co-operative Party.
 Born in Norwich in 1967, his family moved to Nottingham when Ed was 8.
 He attended Crossdale Drive primary school and then Nottingham High School.
-Ed went on to study at Keble College, Oxford, and economics and politics (MPA) at the John F Kennedy School of Government, Harvard.
+Ed went on to study economics and philosophy at Keble College, Oxford, and economics and politics (MPA) at the John F Kennedy School of Government, Harvard.

-Ed has been a teaching fellow in the Department of Economics, Harvard (1989-90) and a columnist for the Financial Times, Guardian, New Statesman and Tribune.
 Ed is married to Yvette Cooper MP.
-They have three children - Ellie, Joe and Maddy - and live in Castleford.
-His interests include music, cooking and playing football with his children.
+They have three children and live in London and Castleford.
+His interests include learning the piano, marathon running, cooking and playing football with his children.
 He is a member of the Privy Council.